Workers Compensation Attorney Florida

 It is possible that, when an employee is injured on the job, it is not the fault of your employer or a dangerous substance or machine, but another person.
 If a third party was the cause of your injury, you might be able to bring a personal injury lawsuit against that person.
 You might be able to sue that person for damages if he or she injured you while on the job.

 In any of these cases, it is important to seek the advice of an experienced personal injury attorney.
-For more information regarding workers’ compensation claims, or seeking damages outside of the scope of workers’ comp, contact the Fort Lauderdale Personal Injury Attorneys from Wolf & Pravato at 1-954-633-8270.
+For more information regarding workers’ compensation claims, or seeking damages outside of the scope of workers’ comp, contact the Fort Lauderdale Personal Injury Attorneys from the law office of Wolf & Pravato at 1-954-633-8270.
 Justice is not automatic, we will fight for you.

 What Benefits are Available in Workers’ Compensation Claims?